tsigewossne/portifolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio:setup and mobile-first**
+# 📖 Portfolio: finish mobile version
-is an introductory project to start building my personal Portifolio.
+is an introductory project to build my personal Portifolio.The project mainly contains the Header, My Recent works, About me and Feature works.

 ## 🛠 Built With <a name="built-with"></a>